fantomid/projects/README.md

-# Projects distributed by languages or frameworks
+# Projects arranged by languages or frameworks